 Confirming Eligibility and Accepting the Award

 If awarded, Work study is listed on the award letter.
-To confirm an award, log into Net Partner (MCC’s online financial aid system) and review the financial aid ward for the current year.
+To confirm an award, log into Net Partner (MCC’s online financial aid system) and review the financial aid award for the current year.
 The award will be listed as FWS (Federal Work Study).

 Applying for Positions